New Zealand Game Developers Association

 The New Zealand Game Developers Association (NZGDA) was founded in 2001.
 It was formed to support the video game development industry in New Zealand.

 The primary mission of the NZGDA is to build the New Zealand video game development industry into a preferred supplier of related products and services.
 It also facilitates communication for New Zealand game developers, and aims to create quality development, and business capabilities within New Zealand.
 The NZGDA coordinates monthly Game Developer Meetups in Auckland, Wellington, Christchurch and Dunedin.
 It also runs the annual New Zealand Game Developers Conference and Kiwi Game Starter startup challenge.

-The Association says that New Zealand game developers earned $323.9 million in the year to 1 April 2020, of which 96% came from international audiences.
+The Association says that New Zealand game developers earned $759.57 million in the year to 1 April 2025, of which 95% came from international audiences.
+The industry employed 1418 fulltime professional game developers in a variety of roles, which has grown 29% over the previous year.

 NZGDA members can be either studios or individuals making PC, console, mobile, web, VR/AR, educational, serious and even board games.
-The Chairperson of the organisation for 2021 is Chelsea Rapp, a game developer in Christchurch, New Zealand.
+The Chairperson of the organisation for 2025 is Carl Leducq, a game developer in Christchurch, New Zealand.